orchest/orchest/README.md

 ## Roadmap
-- [X] Transfer methods other than over disk, such as through memory (probably powered by [Apache Arrow](https://github.com/apache/arrow)).
+- [X] Transfer methods other than over disk, such as through memory (powered by [Apache Arrow](https://github.com/apache/arrow)).
 - [ ] Support for other popular programming languages in the data science stack, such as R.